 Which means I’ll still be using it to make infographics, blog posts, and ebooks for you. ;-)

 If you’re sold on this tool, you can get it here.
-They’ll even give you a discount and some free books if you tell them I sent you.
+They’ll even give you a discount and some free books.

 So, should you get Logos Bible Software 10?
 Well …

 This is the best tool out there.
 But like I said earlier, it isn’t for everyone.
 Here are a few factors that might make Logos a pretty bad choice for you:

 - Logos is expensive.
 (Although it’s more affordable than ever.)
 Seriously: even if you go with the bottom-shelf package, you’ll spend a few hundred bucks.
 Is it a great deal?
 Absolutely!
 But you need to think of this as an industry-grade tool, because that’s the kind of price you’ll be paying.

 - Logos takes time.
 It’s a force-multiplier: you get out what you put in.
 This is NOT some theo-magical device that makes the Bible’s most difficult passages become clear.
 You’ll still need to put in hard work, but the return on that investment is amazingly high.